MolBIFFM/diana/README.md

 ]
 ```
 The function used to combine distinct replicates into modification site-specific
 measurements to derive thresholds.
-Site-specific measurements are determined
-when parsing the input file.
-The function is applied to ratios, not their binary
+The function is applied to ratios, not their
-logarithm.
+binary logarithm.
 The default setting is `"mean"`, corresponding to the mean of
 replicates.
 Available settings are `"mean"`, `"median"`, `"max"`, `"maxabs"`,
 `"min"`, `"minabs"`, `"sum"` and `"sumabs"`.